 One day we walked from our hotel near Piazza San Marco all the way to the old Jewish Ghetto.
-Kipper was an absolute star and walked the whole way, enjoying herself immensely looking at the shops and market stalls we passed en route.
+My daughter Kipper was an absolute star and walked the whole way, enjoying herself immensely looking at the shops and market stalls we passed en route.
 By the time we got there she was definitely ready for a snack, and we found a tiny kosher bakery offering a range of delicious looking baked goods.

 Kipper was very keen to help in the preparation of this focaccia, although most of the hard work was done by the mixer.
 She helped with the weighing out, and of course with the positioning of the olives prior to baking.
 She was also extremely keen to sample the finished product.
 Repeatedly!